 And so: a list.
 Of the best books, I read this year.

 These books moved me, shaped me, enraptured me, and most of all, changed me in some way.
 They left me a little better on exiting the pages than when I went in, and for that reason, I gather and share them here.

 'This is the story of two men who first become friends in 1970s New York, of the women in their lives, of their sons, born the same year, and of how relations between the two families become strained, first by tragedy, then by a monstrous duplicity which comes slowly and corrosively to the surface.'

-This was the second of Hustvedt's books that I read and to say now that I am an adoring, dying fan of her work is an understatement.
+This was the second of Hustvedt's books I've read and to say I am now an adoring, dying fan of her work is an understatement.
 What I Loved is a moving, layered book, so rich in detail, emotion and human connection.
 I read it at the start of 2020, and I can still recall paragraphs word for word.
 Hustvedt is powerful in the way she conveys human relationships and our (in)ability to understand what motivates us.

 “I've always thought that love thrives on a certain kind of distance, that it requires an awed separateness to continue.
 Without that necessary remove, the physical minutiae of the other person grows ugly in its magnification.”

 'What is love, if not an invention—not just a human instinct but an artful construction?
 The women who people The Invention of Love, Sara Schaff's second story collection, long to conceive of themselves as artists, as lovers, as good sisters and daughters—while contending with financial insecurity and the reality of twenty-first century womanhood.'